Thief (series): Thief VR: Legacy of Shadow (2025)

-Thief VR: Legacy of Shadow is the fifth game in the Thief series, developed by Maze Theory and will published by Vertigo Games in late 2025.
+Thief VR: Legacy of Shadow is the fifth game in the Thief series, developed by Maze Theory and was published by Vertigo Games in December 2025.
 This time the protagonist is a girl nicknamed Magpie, who was able to get Garrett's mechanical eye.
-The game will only be available for virtual reality headsets such as Steam VR, Quest and PlayStation VR2.
+The game is only available for virtual reality headsets such as Steam VR, Quest and PlayStation VR2.

 Setting

 The universe of Thief is a dark fantasy setting and is centered mostly on a dense, sprawling metropolitan complex known only as "The City", which has some resemblance to 18th/19th century London, but with an altogether more Medieval culture, reflected in the architecture, style of dress, semi-feudal social structure, and a lack of firearms but widespread use of magic.
 It is a steampunk metropolis constantly being fought over by a corrupt aristocracy, an order of religious fanatics and a horde of vengeful woodland beings, all under the eye of a secret organization.
 The world is highly superstitious and does have a noticeable problem with the supernatural and the undead are very common.
 Technology is unnaturally varied in a way that they have access to electricity and use it for light and industry but nothing else.
-The method of how electricity is generated is unknown as well, electricity was common 50 years before Garret was born but the steam boiler was only invented shortly before the events of Thief 2.
+The method of how electricity is generated is unknown as well, electricity was common 50 years before Garret was born but the steam boiler was only invented shortly before the events of Thief II: The Metal Age.
 Thief takes place hundreds of years after the original games, possibly with a heavier emphasis on the identity of "The City".
 Garrett works with the underground economy of the City, making a lucrative living for himself.
 Occasionally Garrett would leave the confines of the City and rob mansions, prisons, or graveyards.